Let’s face it: flights can be one of the most expensive parts of any journey. Finding cheap flights has never been more difficult.

 However, don’t put away that cheap flight-finding motivation just yet.
 Flight deals are still out there and can be found if you know where, when, and how to look.
 Cheap airfare may be harder to come by, but that’s all the more reason to be fully aware of how to find some for yourself.

 Most of the internet guides we’ve seen on how to find the cheapest flights aren’t super-helpful in this day and age.
-The truth is that to find the cheapest airline tickets, the process isn’t as cut and dry as many make it seem.
+The truth is that finding the cheapest airline tickets, the process isn’t as cut and dry as many make it seem.
 You have to be creative, flexible, and willing to go back and forth between steps as your search evolves.

 That’s why we’ve created this comprehensive, complete, and easy-to-follow guide of our own to find cheap flights.
 There are countless steps to make sure you get the best flight deal, and we’ve organized them here in three parts.